japila-books/spark-sql-internals/docs/logical-operators/ExternalRDD.md

 `ExternalRDD` is a <<newInstance, MultiInstanceRelation>> and a `ObjectProducer`.

-`ExternalRDD` is resolved to link:spark-sql-SparkPlan-ExternalRDDScanExec.adoc[ExternalRDDScanExec] when [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed.
+`ExternalRDD` is resolved to spark-sql-SparkPlan-ExternalRDDScanExec.md[ExternalRDDScanExec] when [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed.

 === [[newInstance]] `newInstance` Method